kyma-incubator/hack-showcase/docs/github-connector/examples/demoscenario.md

    Subscribed!
 Happy GitHub Connecting!
    ```

-   Now your GitHub Connector is configured to react to new issues opened on GitHub repository you have connected to during Connector installation.
+   Now your GitHub Connector is configured.
+It reacts to new issues opened on GitHub repository you have connected to during Connector installation.

-3. To test if connetion works:
+3. To test if the connetion works:
-    1. Create a new issue on connected repository to trigger the event in lambda.
+    1. Create a new issue on the connected repository to trigger the event in the lambda.
     2. Get the name of the Pod running the lambda function.
+Use the Namespace in which you have deployed your lambda.
 Run this command:

    `kubectl get pods -n {NAMESPACE} | grep "lambda"`

-   >**NOTE:** Remember, that the Namespace must be the one in which you have deployed your lambda

-    1. Get logs from the Pod that runs the lambda function.
+    3. Get logs from the Pod that runs the lambda function.
 Run this command:

    `kubectl logs -n {NAMESPACE} {LAMBDA-NAME} | grep "Issue opened"`

-    Successful response contains phrase "Issue opened".
+    A successful response contains the phrase "Issue opened".